Starting a Business in MichiganWe’re Just Not Annoying®

 The Michigan articles of incorporation cost $60 with the Michigan Department of Licensing and Regulatory Affairs.

-We custom draft your Michigan articles of incorporation when you hire Northwest to start your Michigan business.
-The basic requirements of Michigan corporations are:
+We custom draft your Michigan articles of incorporation.
+The requirements for Michigan corporations are:

 - The Michigan Corporation must have a corporate ending such as INC, Incorporated, Corporation or a different variety.